Scotland's Sturgeon hopes court will rule against Johnson | DW | 18.09.2019

 Read more: Brexit poses existential questions for Scottish nationalists

-While Scotland's Inner House of the Court of Session ruled that Johnson's request fell foul of the law because it had the "purpose of stymying parliament," the High Court in England said it was not a matter for judges to intervene in.
+While Scotland's Inner House of the Court of Session ruled that Johnson's move was not legitimate because it had the "purpose of stymieing Parliament," the High Court in England said it was not a matter for judges to intervene in.

 Hopes for ruling